Efficient Model Predictive Control for Parabolic PDEs with Goal Oriented Error Estimation: Setting and preliminaries

 We split up the interval $[0,T] = \{0\}\cup I_1 \cup I_2\cup \cdots \cup I_M$ into subintervals $I_m = (t_{m-1},t_m]$ of corresponding size $k_m := t_m - t_{m-1}$ for $m\in \{1,\ldots,M\}$ and set $I_0 := \{0\}$, where $0=t_0<t_1\cdots<t_M = T$.
 We define the discrete-time spaces of piecewise constant in time ansatz functions by

+where $ \mathcal{P}^0(I_m,V)$ (respectively $\mathcal{P}^0(I_m,U)$) denotes the space of polynomials of degree zero (i.e., constant functions) defined on $I_m$ with values in $V$ (respectively $U$).
 By continuity of elements in $\mathcal{W}=W([0,T])\hookrightarrow C(0,T;H)$, this forms a non-conforming ansatz space as elements of $\mathcal{W}_k$ are not necessarily continuous.
 However, despite the nonconformity, the important feature of Galerkin orthogonality of the difference of continuous and discrete solution to the test space is preserved, cf. \cite[Remark 5.2]{Meidner2008a}.
 To capture the possible discontinuities, we denote the right and left sided limits and the jump at time grid point $t_m$ for $v_k\in \mathcal{W}_k$ via

 Due to the nonconformity of the ansatz space, the Lagrange function defined in \eqref{defn:numerics:contlag} is not defined on $\mathcal{W}_k$.
 Thus, we define the discrete-time Lagrange function $L^k:\mathcal{W}_k\times \mathcal{U}_k \times \mathcal{W}_k \to \mathbb{R}$ by where the jump terms $[x_k]_{m-1}$ capture possible discontinuities of the state.
 This Lagrange function is also well-defined for state and adjoint state belonging to the continuous function space $\mathcal{W}$ and on this space it coincides with the continuous Lagrangian defined in \eqref{defn:numerics:contlag}.
 For piecewise constant functions belonging to the space $\mathcal{W}_k$, the time derivative vanishes, whereas for functions continuous in time belonging to $\mathcal{W}$, the jump terms vanish.